In this article, we'll delve into the world of database monitoring, exploring what it is, along with top 5 Database monitoring software solutions.

 Site24x7

-Site24x7 is a cloud-based database monitoring platform offering visibility into database performance and availability, supporting various database technologies.
+Site24x7 is a cloud-based database monitoring platform that provides visibility into database performance and availability, supporting multiple database technologies.

 Key Features